-Where a strimmer guard is specified in the Order an Arbortech® strimmer guard shall be fitted.
+Where a strimmer guard is specified in the schedule of work an Arbortech[®] strimmer guard shall be fitted.
 The guard is to be placed around the stem on top of the mulch layer.
 These must be fitted correctly in accordance with the manufacturer's instructions.

-If the specification requires the use of a shield, an Arbortech® tree shield should be used.
+If the specification requires the use of a shield, an Arbortech[®] tree shield should be used.
 The shield must be installed in accordance with the manufacturer's instructions.